kartojal/dcct-gui/README.md

   - [...]

 # To-do
+  - Multi-arch (Now only 64 bits, soon one script for 32/64/ARM )
   - DCCT Plotter
   - DCCT Optimizer
   - DCCT dev pools 2 Miner
   - [...]

-# How-to compile it to binary
+# How-to compile this bash script  it to binary
   You can compile a bash script to binary, with shc by " Francisco Javier Rosales García "
   1. Go here http://www.datsi.fi.upm.es/~frosal/
   2. Download shc-3.8.9.tgz, uncompress, navigate to the dir, compile it ( make on console)